A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Datasets

-Finally, several existing papers have also evaluated their performance on the CARPK dataset~\cite{DBLP:conf/iccv/HsiehLH17}, a collection of drone-view images of parking lots specifically designed for vehicle counting.
-This benchmark was first utilized for class-agnostic counting by the work that introduced FSC-147 and has since been used by subsequent works, primarily to test cross-dataset generalization.
-The dataset comprises 1,448 images, divided into a training set of 989 images and a test set of 459 images, with approximately 90,000 annotated vehicles in total.
-The annotations feature bounding boxes, and density maps are generated using dots placed at the centers of these bounding boxes.
-Additionally, some of the bounding boxes are utilized to identify exemplars.
+\paragraph{CARPK} Finally, several existing papers have also evaluated their performance on the CARPK dataset~\cite{DBLP:conf/iccv/HsiehLH17}, a collection of drone-view images of parking lots specifically designed for vehicle counting. \csname rev3\endcsname{This benchmark was first utilized for CAC by the work that introduced FSC-147 and has since been used by subsequent works, primarily to assess cross-dataset generalization on the specific \textit{vehicle} category.} The dataset comprises 1,448 images, divided into a training set of 989 images and a test set of 459 images, with approximately 90,000 annotated vehicles in total. \csname rev3\endcsname{In CAC, this dataset is used either without any annotations or with a set of 12 randomly selected exemplars.}